 Autistica and Deutsche Bank's Graduate Internship programme

-DARE (Discover Autism Research and Employment) is a bold new initiative work with employers to assess and support employment programmes for autistic individuals.
+DARE (Discover Autism Research and Employment) is a bold new initiative working with employers to assess and support employment programmes for autistic individuals.
 The programme aims to determine how firms can embed autism-friendly policies into their HR and management processes.

 Autistic people experience higher levels of unemployment than almost any other group in the UK with as few as 16% in fulltime work, yet 79% of them want to work.
 It’s little surprise that employment is one of the highest priorities the autism community has.